daveism/560-prez/3rd.md

 Looks like a definite relationship.

-We downloaded both basins the Western Atlantic and theEastern Pacific.
-Let's make sure we see the same relationships for both basins.
+We downloaded both the Western Atlantic and Eastern Pacific basins.
+Let's make sure we see the same relationships for both.

 ***Wind vs pressure for Western Atlantic***